Rail transport in Australia: Total freight movement

 Including the mining railways, in 2015–16, there were 413.5 billion tonne kilometres of freight moved by rail.
 Overall railway freight in Australia is dominated by bulk freight, primarily iron ore and coal.
 In 2015–16, Australian railways carried over 1.34 billion tonnes of freight, 97 per cent of which were bulk movements.
 Intrastate bulk freight in Western Australia, principally iron-ore movements, accounted for 61 per cent of national rail freight tonnes.
 Bulk movements in Queensland and NSW, principally coal, were 17 per cent and 14 per cent, respectively.

 Long-distance passenger

 Unlike the United States, Canada, and the United Kingdom, Long-distance rail and regional rail in Australia mostly operates on a state-by-state basis.
 The main companies that provide service are Journey Beyond, NSW TrainLink, Queensland Rail and V/Line.

-Journey Beyond operates four long-distance trains, the first three being upmarket "experiential" services:
+Journey Beyond operates four long-distance trains, the first three of the following being upmarket "experiential" services: